dlope0831/e-commerce-site/README.md

 SO THAT my company can compete with other e-commerce companies

 # Installation
+*Clone project to your repository
-To install node modules: npm install
+*Run npm install
-To start app: npm start
+*Create a .env file
+*Log into mysql shell and run source ./db/schema.sql *Run npm seed

 Run GET, POST, PUT, and Delete Request by utilizing Insomina

 # E-commerce Site Demo Link